tpoikela/uvm-python/docs/source/uvm_users_guide_1.2.rst

 sequence can call upon other sequences, thereby creating more complex scenarios.

-NOTE—The UVM Class Library provides the uvm_sequence base class.
+NOTE—The UVM Class Library provides the UVMSequence base class.
 You should derive all sequence classes directly or indirectly from this class.

 To create a user-defined sequence:

-a) Derive a sequence from the uvm_sequence base class and specify the request and response item type parameters.
+a) Derive a sequence from the UVMSequence base class and specify the request and response item type parameters.
 In the example below, only the request type is specified, simple_item.
 This will result in the response type also being of type simple_item. b) Use the